reingart/pyfpdf/docs/Images.md

 The allowed `image_filter` values are listed in the [image_parsing]( https://github.com/PyFPDF/fpdf2/blob/master/fpdf/image_parsing.py) module and are currently:
 `FlateDecode` (lossless zlib/deflate compression), `DCTDecode` (lossy compression with JPEG) and `JPXDecode` (lossy compression with JPEG2000).

+## ICC Profiles

+The ICC profile of the included images are read through the PIL function `Image.info.get("icc_profile)"` and are included in the PDF as objects.

 ## Oversized images detection & downscaling ##